 When the falls team arrive, they already know her medical history and current medication.
 This allows Helen to be treated much more efficiently.
-The will be able to digitally collect her details removing repetition within the system.

-paramedic will be able to digitally collect her details removing repetition within the system and as a result improve patient experience.
+The paramedic will be able to digitally collect her details removing repetition within the system and as a result improve patient experience.
 Once Helen is treated, her notes from the visit are recorded and can be shared across healthcare services including her GP and social care.
 This integration of care will better support her recovery.